ccoenraets/salesforce-developer-workshop/Creating-Triggers.md

     }
     ```

+    > Make sure the trigger is defined to execute **after insert** on the first line of the trigger definition: you only want to send a confirmation email when the record has been successfully inserted and the record Id has been assigned.

     > In a real-life application, hardcoding the email message is not a recommended approach.
 Consider using [email templates](https://help.salesforce.com/HTViewHelpDoc?id=admin_emailtemplates.htm&language=en_US) instead.

 1. Save the file.
 The trigger takes effect as soon as you save it.